AHA Data on the Historical Profession

 The Education of Historians for the Twenty-First Century

 The full text of the Committee on Graduate Education’s report with an updated bibliography and earlier essays and reports published by the AHA on the training of history doctorates.
-For easier reading, we also encourage you to by the print edition of the report from the University of Illinois Press.
+For easier reading, we also encourage you to buy the print edition of the report from the University of Illinois Press.

 Retrieving the Master's Degree from the Dustbin of History